material-motion/material-motion/specifications/runtime/scheduler.md

 # Scheduler specification

-This is the engineering specification for the Scheduler object.
+This is the engineering specification for the `Scheduler` object.

-A Scheduler accepts Transactions and creates Performers.
-The Scheduler generates relevant events for Performers and observers and monitors activity.
+A scheduler accepts transactions and creates performers.
+The scheduler generates relevant events for performers and observers and monitors activity.

 Printable tech tree/checklist: